BRAND UNIVERSITY IS CLOSED FOREVER

 How simple is that?
 How elegant?

 Branding isn’t a look and feel, a style, a colour, a typeface, or a set of attributes.
-That’s livery, corporate image and packaging design.
+That’s livery, corporate image and packaging.

 A brand is none of those things because it is neither a product nor a design.
 It is a relationship.

-A brand comprises the sum of the feelings a consumer has about his or her lifetime of interaction with your product, service and organisation.
-And his or her expectations of your future together.
+A brand comprises the sum of the feelings a consumer has about their lifetime of interaction with your product, service and organisation.
+And their expectations of your future together.

 But that’s only half of it.
 The next truth is equally simple and equally important:

-[THEREFORE] BRANDS ARE CREATED NOT BY MARKETERS, BUT BY CONSUMERS
+[THEREFORE] BRANDS ARE CREATED NOT BY MARKETERS, BUT BY CONSUMERS.
+IN THEIR HEADS!

 Here’s how this little gem works:

-3. Therefore brands are created in the minds of consumers
+4. Therefore a brands exist in the minds of consumers.

 If, on reading the above words you got a chill of realization or a thrill of understanding, write your name on a $100 note and send it to me immediately.